bsmith89/make-bml/lesson.md

 will read the mixedcase input file and write all lowercase to the output file.

-We can add this to our pipeline by first adding a rule.
+We can add this to our pipeline.
 We know the recipe is going to look like this:

 ```makefile